CPA Online Community Platform

 In addition, the CPA Secretary-General was briefed on the work of the Parliament of Victoria through the Pacific Parliamentary Partnerships Fund which twins Legislature in the CPA Australia and CPA Pacific Regions.
 Through this scheme, the Parliament of Victoria is partnered with the Legislatures in Nauru, Tuvalu and Fiji to share best practice, training and equipment.

-The Commonwealth Parliamentary Association Secretary-General Stephen Twigg and CPA Governance Officer Tom Marino with Hon.
-Maree Edwards, MP, Speaker of the Legislative Assembly of Victoria, Hon.
-Shaun Leane MP, President of the Legislative Council of Victoria, Hon.
-Wendy Lovell MP, Hon.
-Belinda Wilson MP, Hon.
-Rikkie-Lee Tyrrell MP and Hon.
-Michael Galea MP.
+Above: The Commonwealth Parliamentary Association Secretary-General, Stephen Twigg (left) and CPA Governance Officer, Tom Marino (right) with Hon.
+Maree Edwards, MP, Speaker of the Legislative Assembly of Victoria; Hon.
+Shaun Leane, MLC, President of the Legislative Council of Victoria; Hon.
+Wendy Lovell, MP; Hon.
+Belinda Wilson, MP; Hon.
+Rikkie-Lee Tyrrell, MP; and Hon.
+Michael Galea, MP.
+Image credit: Parliament of Victoria.

 Recently, two Members of the Victorian Legislative Council shared their parliamentary knowledge and experience at an induction programme for Members of the Tuvalu Parliament and prior to this, the Deputy Clerk of the Victorian Legislative Council supported the CPA Democratic Benchmarks assessment visit to the Parliament of Fiji.